woc-hack/tutorial/README.md

 [username@da0] zcat /da?_data/basemaps/gz/b2fFullU*.s | grep '\.jl;'
 ```

-## Activity 7: Investigating Technical dependencies
+## Activity 7: Investigating Technical Dependencies
+.
 The technical dependencies have been extracted by parsing the content of all blobs related to
-several different languages: and, for version V, are located in
+several different languages: and, for version V3, are located in
 `/da7_data/basemaps/gz/c2PtAbflPkgFullVX.s` with X ranging from 0
 to 127 based on the 7 bits in the first byte of the commit sha1.